 Drive through the Garden Route and visit quaint towns such as Wilderness, Knysna and Sedgefield, while taking in spectacular scenery in Tsitsikamma, Nature’s Valley and the Crags.

 Take part in an exciting sporting event, such as the Cape Epic, Two Oceans Marathon, Cape Town Cycle Tour, Nedbank Golf Challenge and more.

 There is no end to what you can do on holiday in South Africa.
 Whether you want to take the kids to Sun City Resort for endless entertainment, go on safari, celebrate your honeymoon at the beach, or road trip with your friends into the heart of the country, you will soon discover that there really is no place like home.
-Experience the best of your own backyard with a South Africa travel package from Thompsons Holidays.
+Experience the best of your own backyard with a cheap South Africa travel package from Thompsons Holidays.

 You can explore South Africa any time of the year, as the climate varies according to the region, and each province has a special charm in every season.

 The Western Cape enjoys a dry, hot summer and cold, rainy winter.